What Is A Non-Owner-Occupied Mortgage?

 Green House With Brown Siding

-If you’re looking to finance a rental property with no intention to live within the property, then a non-owner-occupied mortgage could be the solution.
+If you’re looking to finance a rental property with no intention of living within the property, then a non-owner-occupied mortgage could be the solution.
 Let’s take a closer look at this financing opportunity for potential rental properties.
+As we do, remember to take advantage of our free guide to purchasing an investment property.

 Non-Owner-Occupied Loan, Defined